Jeremiah Chapter Five

 Jeremiah 5:18 & 19

-'Yet even in those days,' declares the Lord, 'I will not destroy you completely.
-And when the people ask, "Why has the Lord our God done all this to us?" you will tell them, "As you have forsaken me and served foreign gods in your own land, so now you will serve foreigners in a land not your own."'
+But even in those days," says ADONAI, "I will not completely destroy you.
+And when your people ask, 'Why has ADONAI our God done all these things to us?' you are to give them this answer: 'Just as you abandoned me and served strange gods in your own land, so likewise you will serve strangers in a land that is not your own.'

 Once again, we see that God promises to spare a remnant from the coming destruction.
 We also see that this remnant is left for a reason which is to tell others about what God has done.
 There would be no doubt as to who brought on the judgment and that it was deserved (God was just in His judgment).